 Bake for 25-30 minutes or until the tops are dry and the edges start to pull away from the sides.
 I found mine took about 27 minutes.
 Remove from oven and let cool for 30 minutes before removing from pan.
 They will be tender, so remove from the tins.
 The insides are meant to be very fudgy, so don't be concerned if they seem too moist - that's the point.
 Dust with Celtic sea salt and cocoa powder.

-organic black beans, eggs, ground flax seed, coconut oil, cocoa powder, sea salt, pure vanilla extract, cane sugar, baking powder.
+organic black beans, ground flax meal, coconut oil, cocoa powder, sea salt, pure vanilla extract, cane sugar, baking powder.